teracyhq/dev/vendor-cookbooks/windows/README.md

 - :delete: deletes a task
 - :run: runs a task
 - :change: changes the un/pw or command of a task
+- :enable: enable a task
+- :disable: disable a task

 #### Attribute Parameters
 - name: name attribute, The task name.